Massive Rescue Operation Underway As Crews Battle California's Creek Fire

 Firefighters in central California are searching for people stranded by a fast-moving fire that has already burned an estimated 45,000 acres.
 The Creek Fire started Friday evening and, fueled by timber and dry vegetation, quickly jumped the San Joaquin River and blocked evacuation routes.

-More than 200 people were rescued overnight, as military helicopters plucked the stranded from the Mammoth Pool Reservoir in Sierra National Forest, where they were asked to shelter in place after fire blocked the one road leading out of the area.
-Most of those rescued had minor or no injuries, but several were transported to local hospitals and at least two were "severely" injured, Fresno Fire said early Sunday.
+More than 200 people were rescued overnight as military helicopters plucked the stranded from the Mammoth Pool Reservoir in Sierra National Forest, where they were asked to shelter in place after fire blocked the one road leading out of the area.
+Most of those rescued had minor or no injuries, but several were transported to local hospitals and at least two were "severely injured," the Fresno Fire Department said early Sunday.

-"We do believe that there are still other people out in the wilderness, and when daylight breaks we will be continuing those rescue operations to go out and try to find them, and get them to safety as well," Madera County Sheriff Tyson Pogue told CNN on Sunday.
+"We do believe that there are still other people out in the wilderness, and when daylight breaks, we will be continuing those rescue operations to go out and try to find them and get them to safety as well," Madera County Sheriff Tyson Pogue told CNN on Sunday.

 A backpacking trip cut short by unforeseen thunder, ash rain, and having to drive through literal fire to evacuate #SierraNationalForest in time.
 Grateful to the SNF ranger who led us down... wish we we got her name. #CreekFire @mercnews @sfchronicle @ABC7 @KTVU pic.twitter.com/37Ys7XGJ2a— Jules (@julipdoe) September 6, 2020

-Most of those rescued were flown to the Fresno Yosemite International Airport, where emergency responders had set up a triage center to prioritize treatment, the Fresno Bee reported.
-At least six burn victims were admitted to the Fresno Community Regional Medical Center, according to the Fresno Bee.
+Most of those rescued were flown to the Fresno Yosemite International Airport, where emergency responders had set up a triage center to prioritize treatment, The Fresno Bee reported.
+At least six burn victims were admitted to Fresno's Community Regional Medical Center, according to The Fresno Bee.

 Authorities are still investigating the cause of the fire, which is located near the San Joaquin River and the communities of Big Creek and Huntington Lake.
-Fire crews face steep rugged terrain and high temperatures, which makes extinguishing the fire difficult, Sierra National Forest authorities said.
+Fire crews face steep, rugged terrain and high temperatures, which make extinguishing the fire difficult, Sierra National Forest authorities said.

 #CreekFire last 5 hours from 1pm - 7pm PT #timelapse— NWS CWSU Oakland (@NWSCWSUZOA) September 6, 2020